 Brazilian NGO Cidades sem Fome has transformed vacant lots in São Paulo into more than 80 urban and school gardens, contributing to food security and community development.
 Inspired by a project in Germany, these urban gardens offer an opportunity for residents to grow their own food, promote healthy eating habits, and connect with nature.
 With the potential to feed the city's population with locally grown produce, initiatives like these not only enhance food security but also reduce the environmental impact of long-distance food transportation.

 What Went Right: A Roundup of This Week's Best News

-In a world full of bad news, it's easy to forget the good that's happening too.
+In a world full of negative headlines, it's easy to forget the good that's happening too.
 But we believe that good news matters, and there's tons of it to go around!
-Some of this week's best headlines include the World Happiness Report releasing some incredible findings, a low-cost universal transit pass rollout in Germany, and a new policy in Scotland that's saving lives.
-Plus, a new report on slashing emissions and renewable energy is giving hope on saving the planet!
+Some of this week's best headlines include a UK hub nurturing the next generation of conservationists, a species that once vanished making a remarkable comeback, and a new research fund supporting BIPOC scientists!
+Plus, solar farms in space might be closer to becoming a reality!